domainsofapp/domainsofapp.github.io/README.md

 https://www.domainsofapplicability.com/

-Originally, the first link above (GitHub Pages) redirected to the second b/c I paid for the latter (b/c I liked the name).
-I have stopped paying so the latter URL no longer works; please use the former.
+Originally, the first link above (GitHub Pages) redirected to the second b/c I paid for the second (b/c I like the name).
+I have stopped paying so the second URL no longer works -- please use the first URL.

 The design of this README and repository is modeled after Ref.
 [1].

-When I push changes to this repository on my local computer to GitHub, the data herein is automatically transformed by Jekyll [2] into the static site that you see at the above (first) URL.
+When I push changes to this repository on my local computer to GitHub, the data herein is automatically transformed by Jekyll [2] into the static site you see at the first URL above.

 I am using Markdown to write the posts.

-I used to implement Google Analytics on the site, but I removed it in order to keep the site simpler (also, because I have no need to track viewers).
+I used to implement Google Analytics on the site, but I removed it in order to keep the site simpler (also, because I have no need to track any information about site viewers).

 ## License